Table of Contents

 The town of Paso Robles wins us over more and more every time we visit.
 The city center is punctuated by a historic plaza, which gives it an old-school California feel.
 A solid farm-to-table, local food scene has evolved to complement the incredible wine, and there is a mix of quaint boutique hotels and stores.

 But, what we like most is that, at its core, it’s still laidback and chill, like the rest of Central Coast.
 In other words, it gives you the quality of Napa without the crowds or craziness.
 For farm-fresh flavors, check out Thomas Hill Organics, or for a peek into the high-end dining scene, grab a spot at Six Test Kitchen.

-There are some adorable b&bs and inns in this area, but for luxury and a great location, it’s hard to beat the chic Hotel Cheval.
+There are some adorable b&bs and inns in this area, but for luxury and a great location, it’s hard to beat a chic stay at The Piccolo.

 DAY 4: Paso Robles to Big Sur (~140 miles)